1. Business Sale Transactions and Transaction Structure

 Business Sale Transactions may be structured as asset sales or equity sales, each carrying distinct implications.
 Asset sales allow sellers to retain certain liabilities but require careful attention to consent and transfer mechanics.
 Equity sales offer continuity but may expose sellers to broader representations and post closing claims.

-Scope of sale and excluded interests
+Scope of Sale and Excluded Interests

 Clearly defining the scope of what is sold is essential.
 Business Sale Transactions must specify which assets, contracts, and obligations are included or excluded.
 Ambiguity in scope frequently leads to disputes when buyer expectations diverge from seller assumptions.